Propane24/pesu-dashboard-redesign/README.md

 ---

-## Why This Project?

-This project serves as a practical frontend redesign exercise demonstrating modern interface design principles applied to a real-world student platform.
-It reflects an emphasis on usability, responsive layouts, accessibility, and clean visual design while remaining faithful to the original purpose of the dashboard.

----

 ## Disclaimer

-This is an independent redesign concept created for educational and portfolio purposes.
-It is not affiliated with, endorsed by, or connected to PES University.
+This is an independent UI redesign created for educational and portfolio purposes.
+It is **not affiliated with, endorsed by, or connected to PES University**.
 All trademarks and branding remain the property of their respective owners.

 ---